$0 Idaho IEP Meeting Prep Checklist

 Idaho Special Education Evaluation: Timelines, Rights, and What's Changing in 2025

 Getting your child evaluated for special education in Idaho involves specific timelines and procedures that differ from what you might read in generic national guides.
-Idaho's rules have also been changing — a major revision to how specific learning disabilities are identified took effect in 2024-2025, and the SDE is tightening evaluation timeline enforcement in 2025-2026.
+Idaho's rules have also been changing — a major revision to how specific learning disabilities are identified took effect in 2024-2025.
 Knowing the current rules is essential before you request an evaluation or challenge one.

 The 60-Calendar-Day Timeline

-Idaho uses a 60-calendar-day evaluation timeline measured from the date you sign consent for an initial evaluation.
+Idaho uses a 60-calendar-day evaluation timeline measured from the date the district receives your signed written consent for an initial evaluation.
 The district must complete the evaluation and hold an eligibility meeting within that window.
 Calendar days means all days count — not just school days, not just business days.

-Track the date you sign consent.
+Track the date the district receives your signed written consent.
 If the district approaches 60 days without completing the evaluation or scheduling the eligibility meeting, send a written notice to the special education director citing the timeline and requesting an update.
 Missing the 60-day deadline is a procedural violation that can be raised in a state complaint.

 How to Request an Evaluation